influxdata/terraform-aws-influx/modules/install-telegraf/README.md

 The `install-telegraf` script does the following:

 1. Installs the Telegraf binary
-1. Replaces the default Telegraf config file with specified templated config file.
+1. Replaces the default Telegraf config file with your custom config file.